YunoHost/doc/pages/04.applications/10.docs/gemserv/app_gemserv.md

 - [Useful links](#useful-links)

-*Gemserv* is a Gemini server written in rust.
+*Gemserv* is a Gemini server written in Rust.

 ### Disclaimers / important information